-Republicans are doing something quite strange at the moment.
-They are in the process of choosing a candidate whom hardly any of them actually likes.
-Though Mitt Romney won the Florida primary handily yesterday, by a 14 point margin, rumbles of disaffection continue.
-Most of the others said they would prefer the choice of someone who is not currently running.
-Week by week, the Republican nomination is not so much being won by Mr Romney as it is defaulting to him for lack of any compelling alternative.
+Republicans are doing something strange at the moment – choosing a candidate whom hardly any of them actually likes.
+Though Mitt Romney won the Florida primary handily yesterday, the Republican nomination is not so much being won as it is defaulting to him for lack of a compelling alternative.

-In this respect, Mr Romney strongly resembles two similarly unloved Democratic nominees from the recent past, Al Gore and John Kerry.
-These both suffered from the same characterisations that are applied to Romney – too wooden in person while too flexible in their views.
-Their supporters often argued that qualifications were what mattered.
-But ominously for Mr Romney, both lost winnable races because of their flawed personalities.
-George W. Bush, on the other hand, was elected and reelected, despite his enormous substantive shortcomings, because ordinary people found it easy to relate to him at a personal level.
-They felt he wasn’t trying to be someone different from who he was.
+In this respect, Mr Romney resembles two similarly unloved Democratic nominees, Al Gore and John Kerry, who lost winnable races because of their personalities – while George W. Bush was reelected, because ordinary people felt he wasn’t trying to be someone different from who he was.

-Romney, Kerry and Gore are all, in a way, versions of the same political type.
-Statuesque, handsome, from privileged backgrounds and impeccably credentialed, they have no log cabin stories to humanise and ground them.
-Unlike a Lyndon Johnson, a Richard Nixon, a Ronald Reagan, a Bill Clinton, or a Barack Obama, they didn’t overcome humble origins or broken families.
-Mr Romney’s background is alien to most Americans not because he descends from polygamists but because his father was a governor of Michigan, an automobile company chief executive and a presidential candidate.
+Romney, Kerry and Gore are all versions of the same political type.
+Statuesque, handsome, impeccably credentialed, they didn’t overcome humble origins or broken families.
+Mr Romney’s background is alien to most Americans not because he descends from polygamists but because his father was a governor of Michigan, a chief executive and a presidential candidate.

-In his attempt to overcome his privileged origins, the unloved candidate struggles to establish his plain-folks ordinariness in ways that inevitably backfire.
-He touts his plebian tastes – pick-up trucks, country music, trashy food – and inevitably overdoes it or gets the background music completely wrong.
-Mr Gore’s attempt to look less like a Washington politician yielded the “earth tones” fiasco.
-Mr Kerry asked for his Philly cheese-steak with Swiss cheese, and was photographed nibbling at the alien object rather than tucking into it, as one does.
-Mr Romney defended his claims as a sportsman by asserting that he had been hunting for rodents and varmints “more than two times.”
+The unloved candidate struggles to establish his plain-folks ordinariness in ways that inevitably backfire.
+He touts his plebian tastes – pick-up trucks, country music, trashy food – and inevitably gets it wrong, as when Mr Romney defended his claims as a sportsman by asserting that he had been hunting for rodents and varmints “more than two times.”